Bayt-al-Hikmah/FastifyJs/Workshop1/Workshop1.md

 - `http://127.0.0.1:3000/api/user/Alice` to see "Hello, Alice!".
 - `http://127.0.0.1:3000/api/search?query=nodejs` to see "You are searching for: nodejs".

-**Explanation**: By moving routes to a plugin, we keep `app.js` focused on server setup and improve modularity.
+By moving routes to a plugin, we keep `app.js` focused on server setup and improve modularity.
 The `prefix: '/api'` option scopes the routes under `/api`, organizing our endpoints cleanly.
 This approach aligns with Fastify’s plugin system, offering better scalability.

 ## Building a Simple JSON API